-The amounts charged to the Corporation's parent and other related parties under common control for the years ended December 31 were as follows:
+The amounts charged to related parties for the years ended December 31 were as follows:

-(\$ millions) 2023 2022 Other income received from FHI (a) 259 100 Operation and maintenance expense charged to FBC (b) 9 8 Operation and maintenance expense charged to FHI (c) 1 1 Operation and maintenance expense charged to ACGS (d) - 1 Total related party recoveries 269 110
+(\$ millions) 2024 2023 Operation and maintenance expense charged to FBC (a) 9 Operation and maintenance expense charged to FHI (b) 1 Operation and maintenance expense charged to FAES (c) - Other income received from FHI (d) 259 Total related party recoveries 14 269

-- (a) The Corporation received dividend income from FHI relating to a \$4,700 million (2022 \$3,000 million) investment in preferred shares, as part of a tax loss utilization plan ("TLUP"). - (b) The Corporation charged FBC for natural gas sales, office rent, management services and other labour. - (c) The Corporation charged FHI for office rent, management services and other labour. - (d) The Corporation charged ACGS for management services and other labour.
+- (a) The Corporation charged FBC for natural gas sales, office rent, management services and other labour. - (b) The Corporation charged FHI for office rent, management services and other labour. - (c) The Corporation charged FAES for management services and other labour. - (d) During the year ended December 31, 2023, the Corporation received dividend income from FHI relating to a \$4,700 million investment in preferred shares, as part of a tax loss utilization plan ("TLUP").